AscendingCreations/AxumSession/README.md

 //No need to set the sessions accepted or not with gdpr mode disabled async fn greet(session: AxumSession) -> String {
     let mut count: usize = session.get("count").await.unwrap_or(0);

+    // Allow the Session data to be keep in memory and the database for the lifetime. session.set_accepted(true).await;
     count += 1;
     session.set("count", count).await;